unathome/Anakin360-EU_DEV/README.md

 Hi there.
 Thanx for visiting this page.
 I have forked the Padawan360 software system from Dan Kraus, to modify it for my needs.
 Reason for that is simply, I am not getting all Hardware components in the EU as used by the US companions.
-In addition to that, I may like to do changes to the coding at a later stage to make it more congigurable.
+In addition to that, I may like to do changes to the coding at a later stage to make it more configurable.

 Furthermore, I like to share here all my changes I did to the Droids Hardware of Mr. Baddeley's droids or other models I am building.
 Below I will keep Dan's structure for the documentation, but will adapt it where needed.